Call for Papers and Session Proposals

 Attendees are encouraged to submit their papers to the Association’s journal, The Journal of Private Enterprise.
 There is no submission fee.

-APEE welcomes paper submissions and session proposals related to the theme of the 50th Meeting:
+APEE welcomes paper submissions and session proposals related to the theme of the 51st Meeting:

 APEE also welcomes papers on any topic in the broad area of private enterprise.

-Questions about the program theme and submission process may be directed to APEE Vice President/Program Chair Robert Lawson (Southern Methodist University) at apee.meeting@ttu.edu or (806) 742-7138.
+Individuals wishing to submit a paper(s) or session proposal(s) should submit directly through the APEE Meeting Savvy submission portal.
+Questions about the program theme and submission process may be directed to APEE Vice President/Program Chair Phillip Magness (The Independent Institute) at apee.meeting@ttu.edu or (806) 742-7138.

 Contact APEE